The latest

 What does this mean for Tamworth?

-Currently, Tamworth covers a population of just under 80,000 and so it will see an end to current two-tier areas where services are delivered via different councils – such as Tamworth Borough Council and Staffordshire County Council – with a single body representing around 500,000 residents instead.
+Currently, Tamworth covers a population of just under 80,000 and so it will see an end to current two-tier areas where services are delivered via different councils – such as Tamworth Borough Council and Staffordshire County Council – with a single council representing around 300,000 - 500,000 residents instead.

 The shape of local government is yet to be determined.
-Counties which have county and district councils, have been invited by government to submit proposals for becoming unitary authorities.
-But the decision on how local government will be structured in Staffordshire and Lichfield will lie with central government.
+While proposals have been submitted, the decision on how local government will be structured in Staffordshire and Tamworth lie with central government.

 What has been proposed?